 Clause 4 sets out the Sub-Contractor’s obligations.
 These include carrying out the Works in a proper manner, provision of tools and materials and compliance with laws and regulations.

 Clause 7 covers payment.
-The agreed price must be inserted here.
-The Contractor is required to submit payment notices on a monthly basis and to pay the amount stated in the notice within 14 days.
-If the Contractor fails to serve a payment notice the Sub-Contractor may submit a payment application.
+The fixed price must be inserted here.
+The Sub-Contractor is required to submit an invoice after practical completion of the Works.
 A specified percentage of the price (e.g. 5%) is retained until four months after practical completion or one month after any defects have been remedied.

 Clause 8 deals with non-competition and non-solicitation.
 These optional provisions protect the Contractor by restricting the Sub-Contractor's ability to provide similar services for competitors and by preventing the Sub-Contractor from "poaching" the Contractor's staff or clients.
 Both restrictions are subject to optional limitations including time and geographical radius.